OsamaAlaa1/OsamaAlaa1/README.md

 ## Data Scientist - Bioinformatician

-I am a junior data scientist with an intermediary level of experience in data analysis and prediction section with machine learning Models using python.
-Additionally, I had statistical skills and the needed knowledge of math fundamentals in the field of data treatment. also as I was a student at Cairo University I learned many of computer science essential concepts to write an efficient code not just effective.
+A skilled junior data scientist with +2 years of experience in Python, I have successfully designed and implemented complex NLP and ML models leveraging my expertise in mathematics, statistics, data structures, and algorithms.

+With proficiency in SQL, I have efficiently queried databases to extract and process large volumes of data.
+Seeking to take my career to the next level, I am now looking to channel my technical prowess and knowledge of industry best practices toward developing innovative machine-learning solutions that optimize business efficiency and generate impactful insights.